 GREEK WEIRD WAVE: THE FILMS OF YORGOS LANTHIMOS

 Known for his distinctly absurdist features, walking the tightrope between psychological thriller and pitch-black comedy, Greek director Yorgos Lanthimos burst onto the international arthouse scene in 2003.
-With the re-release of his festival hit Dogtooth on July 11th and the new film Kinds Of Kindness coming out on July 4th, our Greek Weird Wave selection returns to our cinema.
+With the release of his latest film Bugonia, our Greek Weird Wave selection returns to our cinema.